 - Liability Coverage: This policy protects you from damages caused by the policyholder in the event of an accident.

-- PIP (Personal Injury Protection) Coverage: Insured drivers and passengers are covered for additional medical expenses, loss of wages, and in some cases, additional costs incurred as the result of an accident with this policy.
+- PIP (Personal Injury Protection) Coverage: Insured motorists and passengers are covered for additional medical expenses, loss of wages, and in some cases, additional costs incurred as the result of an accident with this policy.

+There are multiple ways to file a claim through TruStage: calling in, mobile app, or filing online.
 Once a policy has been created with a TruStage Auto insurance representative, customer contact with the company is usually minimal.
 Aside from brief calls or visits to update policy information, most contact occurs during the claims process.

 When market research firms such as J.D.
 Power and Consumer Reports perform insurance reviews on major providers, they use unique criteria to determine claims satisfaction ratings.
 One thing they all have in common is three key performance indicators that are used to rate the claims process: communication, ease of service interaction, and timeliness.

-Although TruStage auto insurance ratings are not shown in the JD Power 2017 U.S. Auto Claims Satisfaction Study, both companies that provide policies to TruStage, Liberty Mutual and Esurance, have been ranked.
+Although TruStage auto insurance ratings are not shown in the JD Power 2017 U.S. Auto Claims Satisfaction Study, both companies that provide policies to TruStage, Liberty Mutual Insurance, and Esurance, have been ranked.
 Esurance has been rated 3 out of 5 in all categories except Repairs Process, for which it received a 2 out of 5.

 This leaves Esurance with an Overall Claims Satisfaction rating of 3 out of 5, just ahead of Progressive and Auto Club of California Insurance Group and just behind 21st Century and Nationwide.
 Liberty Mutual is ranked a bit lower, with an Overall Claims Satisfaction rating of 2 out of 5, coming in just ahead of Mercury and COUNTRY Financial and just behind Automobile Club Group and CSAA Insurance Group.